 Now: After the completion of Boy Meets World, Strong appeared in the 2002 indie horror film Cabin Fever, directed by Eli Roth.
 The movie was a box office success, earning $30.5 million on a $1.5 million budget.
 He wrote and directed the short film, Irish Twins, which premiered at the 2008 Tribeca Film Festival.
 It went on to win the Jury Award and Audience Award at the Woods Hole Film Festival.
 He reprised his role as Shawn Hunter in the Boy Meets World spin-off Girl Meets World, and currently provides his voice for the animated show Star vs. the Forces of Evil.

 Now: The R&B star went on to release multiple hit albums, including 8701 (2001), Confessions (2004) and Here I Stand (2008).
 Confessions was a massive hit, selling a whopping 1.1 million copies in its first week, and featured smash singles including "Yeah!", "Burn", and the Alicia Keys collaboration, "My Boo."
 It has since sold more than 20 million copies.
-Usher has sold 23.8 million albums, earned 8 Grammys, appeared as a judge on The Voice and helped discover pop star Justin Bieber.
-His released his most recent album A, earlier this year.
+Usher has sold 23.8 million albums, earned countless Grammys, appeared as a judge on The Voice and helped discover pop star Justin Bieber.

 Then: Sure, the beloved sitcom Full House might have introduced the world to the Olsen twins, but it also gave us the hottest uncle around (with the greatest hair), Jesse Katsopolis.
 John Stamos starred as the wild and fun character from 1987 to 1995, capturing the attention (and hearts) of women and girls alike.
 Prior to nabbing the role of Jesse, Stamos starred as Blackie Parrish on the soap opera General Hospital from 1982 to 1984, and in the 1986 film Never Too Young to Die.

 Now: Since his begging for mercy years as Uncle Jesse, Stamos has gone on to have a successful career in Hollywood.
-From 2005 to 2009, he starrred as Dr. Tony Gates on ER, has appeared in multiple made for TV films, and had roles on Glee, Grandfathered, and Scream Queens.
+From 2005 to 2009, he starred as Dr. Tony Gates on ER, has appeared in multiple made-for-TV films, and had roles on Glee, Grandfathered, and Scream Queens.
 He also reprised his role of Jesse on the Full House spin-off, Fuller House.
-Stamos welcomed his first child earlier this year.
+Stamos welcomed his first child in 2018.